Report Filter

 • Role of the Agency in regard to labor unions, strikes, etc.; and

-• Child labor protections, minimum wage, equal pay, and payment of wage.
+• Child labor protections, prevailing wage determinations, anti-retaliation, and payment of wage.

 Agency Status (General Information About Ongoing Status of the Agency)

-The Agency continues to strengthen its programs, and to strive to make Virginia a safer, healthier, and more productive place to live and work.
+The Agency continues to strengthen its programs, and to strive to make Virginia a safer, more healthful, and better place to live, work and conduct business.

 Agency employees continue to focus on greater efficiency, while increasing the effectiveness of our services that enhance economic development.
 Where it is advantageous to do so, the Agency has partnered with other state and federal agencies, with local governments, and with private sector entities to make workplaces safer and healthier, while simultaneously lowering costs for employers.